 As part of “regular” electronic assembly, Acromag products may contain trace amounts of lead from solder and components.
 Most assemblies are in enclosures and protect the user from contact.
 Since Acromag is uncertain on how much exposure levels of lead and lead components or any other chemicals there is without testing, Acromag will state the following.

-Acromag does not intentionally add any of the remaining materials on the chemical list.
+Acromag does not intentionally add any of the remaining chemicals per the February 25, 2022 List of California Proposition 65 chemicals.

 For more information, go to www.P65Warnings.ca.gov.